IcebergASV/njord_real_world_marine_markers_custom_dataset_yolo_training/README.md

-# Njord World Marine Markers Custom Dataset YOLOv5 Training
+# Njord World Marine Markers Custom Dataset YOLO Training

 ## Welcome
 Welcome to the *njord_real_world_marine_markers_custom_dataset_yolov5_training* repository!
 This project focuses on training YOLOv5 models using a custom dataset of real-life images of marine markers for the [Njord Challange](https://www.njordchallenge.com/) compettion.
 Our objective is to enhance object detection in marine environments, contributing to safer marine navigation and advanced research.